 ARENA Tuesday seminar: Simona Piattoni

-Simona Piattoni presents the paper 'Differentiation and democracy' on 18 February at ARENA.
+Simona Piattoni presents the paper 'Convergence towards a single economic model?
+Italy and Germany in the interconnected euro system' on 18 February at ARENA.